Local SEO Checklist – Get Better Rankings

 9. Fresh Content

 That’s right, fresh content or blogs are vital for boosting your website up the search engine rankings.
-There’s lots of reasons for creating blog posts on your specialised subject and this is going to really set you apart from your competition.
+There are lots of reasons for creating blog posts on your specialised subject and this is going to really set you apart from your competition.
 Blogs are fairly easy to set up within your website especially if you’re a WordPress user.
 Think about the services you provide and the questions your customers might have about them.